Time traveling looks cute in 'Back to the Future' kids book

 We got an exclusive look at the cover of the "Pop Classics Back to the Future Picture Book" from author and illustrator Kim Smith, and it's pretty adorable.
 In fact, judging this book by its cover, I'd love to see a "Back to Future" animated series.

-On the cover, Marty (originally played in the films by Michael J. Fox) is shown wearing his signature outfit, which includes a red coat vest, jeans, jean jacket, checkered shirt and Nike shoes.
+Marty (originally played in the films by Michael J. Fox) is shown wearing his signature outfit, which includes a red vest, jean jacket, checkered shirt, jeans and Nike shoes.
 Side note to those still deciding on easy DIY Halloween costume: you're looking at one.

-In the picture book, Marty has plenty of the same adventures as in the film, including teaching his geeky father how to stand up to bullies.
+In the picture book, Marty has plenty of the same adventures as he does in the film, including teaching his geeky father how to stand up to bullies.

 Previous Pop Classics Picture Books include illustrated adventures of "The X-Files," "E.T. the Extra-Terrestrial" and "Home Alone."
 "The X-Files" picture book even has new adventures with FBI agents Mulder and Scully as kids investigating a possible UFO sighting in their own backyard.